luccareinehr/gsoc-final-submission/README.md

 - Experiments with Hyperparameter Tuning in GCP
 - Write a Jupyter notebook, executable from Google Colab, running a DSE job in the cloud to optimize the temperature sensor generator power usage ([pull request #116](https://github.com/idea-fasoc/OpenFASOC/pull/116))

+During all phases, I reached out for help from other members of the team (and of other open silicon projects), which helped a lot the development.

 ## State of the project and future work

 For the temperature sensor generator, the idea is to further improve the design, for example by minimizing chip area.
 The proposal of a special router to the OpenROAD team to address situations like encountered with the VIN route was also discussed.
 For OpenFASoC, on the other hand, work remains to be done in other generators, or new circuit designs can be proposed.